caaatisgood/macrocosmos-fe-test/README.md

 - The user should be able to see a list of miners.
 - The user should be able to see the miner's name, IP address, and the number of blocks mined.

-- The user should be able to interact with the data in any other way that you think might be useful!
+- Additionally: The user should be able to interact with the data in any other way that you think might be useful!

 - e.g. some ideas for additional features could include:
   - sorting / filtering searching by a field on the miner data